 - They get uncomfortable after an hour or so

 -Replace headphones with ones of higher quality, enabling better bass

 -try to combine all four speakers into one wire to simplify wiring and get a longer cord

 -reinforce better with more Sugru

-Okay, so I know that these aren't TRUE quadrophonic headphones.
-I know that true quadrophonics have a more integrated system using electronics that i am ignorant of.
-However, these are ETYMOLOGICALLY quadrophonic because they have 4 speakers (quadro-) and are made using headphones (-phonic). there you go.
+Okay, so I know that these aren't TRUE quadraphonic headphones.
+True quadraphonic have modulated electronics and tuning to optimize the sound quality.
+However, these are ETYMOLOGICALLY quadraphonic because they have 4 speakers (quadra-) and are made using headphones (-phonic).